Scotland women's national under-19 cricket team

 The Scotland women's under-19 cricket team represents Scotland in international under-19 women's cricket.
 The team is administrated by Cricket Scotland (CS).

 Scotland qualified for the inaugural ICC Under-19 Women's T20 World Cup via winning the Europe Qualifier, winning a three-match series against the Netherlands 3–0.
 They were eliminated in the first group stage at the tournament.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament eventually take place in January 2023, in South Africa.
 Scotland competed in the Europe Qualifier for the tournament in August 2022, which consisted of a three-match series against the Netherlands.
 They won all three of the matches to qualify for the 2023 Under-19 World Cup.

 Scotland announced their squad for the tournament on 12 December 2022, with Peter Ross announced as Head Coach of the side.
 At the tournament, they lost all three of their matches in the first group stage, although they did beat the United States in a subsequent play-off.